Connect with others who understand.

 • Understanding what side effects to expect can help you better prepare yourself before beginning chemotherapy.

 Chemotherapy is a powerful cancer treatment used to treat several types of cancer, including breast cancer.
 Chemotherapy drugs work by targeting rapidly dividing cells in the body, including both cancer cells and healthy cells.
-When healthy cells are damaged or destroyed, it can cause side effects like hair loss and fatigue.
+When healthy cells are damaged or destroyed, side effects like hair loss and fatigue can occur.

 Common Side Effects of Chemotherapy